 The curriculum includes the teaching of the following academic subjects; the core subjects of Mathematics, English, Science and French and further subjects of History, Geography and Religious Studies, Design Technology and PSHEE.
 Sport and the Creative Arts of Music, Art and Drama are also a vital part of the timetable for all children.
 In addition, from Year 5 the children have the option to learn Latin or Spanish.

 In Years 1 to 4 children are taught for most subjects by their Form Tutors and teaching builds significantly on the requirements of the National Curriculum with an emphasis on literacy and numeracy.
-French, Physical Education, Design Technology, Music and IT are taught by subject specialists and outdoor learning is fostered through regular sessions in the Forest School.
+French, Physical Education, Art, Design Technology, Music and IT are taught by subject specialists and outdoor learning is fostered through regular sessions in the Forest School.

 Pupils throughout the school demonstrate excellent literacy and numeracy skills because of the strong focus on these areas and the careful monitoring of individual progress